wheretrue/exon/README.md

     <img src=".github/images/logo.png" width="200px" alt="Exon" />
 </h1>

-Exon is an modern analysis toolkit for informatics.
+Exon is an analysis toolkit for life-science applications.
 It features:

 * Support for over 10 (and counting) file formats from bioinformatics, proteomics, and others
 * Seamless transition between local and object storage (e.g. S3)